dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 You can find the topic you want by `rostopic list` and query the data inside using either `rostopic echo [topic name]` or subscribe to the topic by your own ROS node.

 ##What You Can Expect
-* You can learn how to use ROS to wrap the DJI SDK API Library and use it as a ROS service
+* You can learn how to use ROS to wrap the DJI SDK API Library and use it as a ROS service.
 * You can see the flight control simulation on screen if you are using the DJI PC simulator.
-Otherwise, real flight happens
+Otherwise, real flight happens.
-* You can see the actual 'gimbal and camera' movement
+* You can see the actual 'gimbal and camera' movement.
-* You can see the image/video you capture from you mobile device
+* You can see the image/video you capture from you mobile device.

 ENJOY your flight!